What is the Marriott hotel mattress — and where can you buy it?

 Get instant access to breaking news, the hottest reviews, great deals and helpful tips.

-Available exclusively via Marriott hotels, a queen Marriott foam mattress is $1,995, as is the innerspring Marriott mattress in the same size.
+Available exclusively via Marriott hotels, a queen Marriott foam mattress has an MSRP of $1,995, as does the innerspring Marriott mattress in the same size.
 Both beds come with a 10-year manufacturer's warranty.
 Note that mattresses can't be returned or exchanged.

-There are occasional mattress sales at the Marriott shop, but you're most likely to get a deal around the major holidays.
+There are occasional sales at the Marriott shop, and you're most likely to get a deal around the major holidays.
+Look out for 35% off, which reduces a queen Marriott mattress to $1,296.75.

 The Marriott EU & UK